September 28th, 2022

 Part 2 of a three-part series on colorblindness

 Choosing colors for your visualizations is hard, choosing colorblind-safe colors is harder.
 This article tries to help.
 It includes ideas to design colorblind-safe data visualizations.
 Half of the options have little to do with color: We’ll talk about labels, hover effects, symbols, shapes, and patterns.

-Using these ideas in your next chart or map can make all your readers happy: They simply aim at making it more likely that readers can tell apart differently colored elements, and ensuring that is a good idea in general.
+Using these ideas in your next chart or map can make all your readers happy: They simply aim at making it more likely that readers can tell apart differently colored elements.
 Most of the advice here will make your charts easier to read.
 Not just for people with a color vision deficiency, or the older ones, or the ones that read your chart in low light – for everyone.

 This article is part of a three-part series on colorblindness:

 The first article – published last Wednesday – is about why you should care about your vision-deficient readers, and what’s the difference between colorweakness and colorblindness.
 It also explains in detail which color combinations are tricky to distinguish for your colorblind readers.

 That’s the article you’re currently reading!
 It covers a lot, so here’s an index of everything you can use to make your charts and maps decipherable for colorblind readers: